Master's Emergency Administration 2006, B.A. Psychology, FBI National Academy

 Instances of plagiarism on assignments or take-home essays (presenting the words or ideas of another author as your own – without citation) could also result in your receiving no credit for the class.
 All you have to do to avoid this is to write your own paper and when you DO use the words or ideas of another author, simply tell where you got that information in a footnote.

-ATTENDANCE: Weekly login/attendance is need in order to do well in this course.
+ATTENDANCE: Weekly login/attendance is needed in order to do well in this course.
 Regardless of reasons, if you have an excessive number of absences (more than two weekly sessions) you should expect to be dropped from the class.
 If you think that you will miss more than this amount of classes during the semester, then you should consider dropping class.
 If you decide to drop the class, then you are responsible for dropping it officially.